CommunityHoneyNetwork/chn-docs/docs/amun.md

 The following options are supported in the `/etc/sysconfig/amun` or `/etc/default/amun` files:

 * DEBUG: (boolean) Enable more verbose output to the console
+* IP_ADDRESS: IP address of the host running the honeypot container
 * CHN_SERVER: (string) The URL of the CHN Server used to register honeypot.
 * FEEDS_SERVER: (string) The hostname or IP address of the HPFeeds server to send logged events.
 This will likely be the CHN management server.
 * FEEDS_SERVER_PORT: (integer) The HPFeeds port.
 Default is 10000.